nais/handbook/docs/nais-system/initiatives.md

 Working through this is where you detect obvious showstoppers and new rabbit holes (which then become non-goals).
 It also surfaces the technical and human impact: what components are introduced or removed, what dependencies change, what new responsibilities we take on.

-If the solution impacts or involves parts of NAIS beyond the primary area, make sure the relevant people – especially the anchors – are involved in the shaping.
+If the solution impacts or involves parts of Nais beyond the primary area, make sure the relevant people – especially the anchors – are involved in the shaping.

 Rough sketches help.
 The working group is free to deviate from the possible solution as long as the essence is preserved.